 Zenzeleni Networks and APC jointly submitted a response to the call for comments on the Licensing Process for International Mobile Telecommunications (IMT) Spectrum made by the Independent Communications Authority of South Africa (ICASA).

 In an increasingly interconnected world, it is easy to forget that many people lack basic internet connectivity.
 We encourage the ITU to continue to focus on its core mandate of “connecting all the world’s people”, and explore new and emerging technologies to improve connectivity.

+This is the fifth in a series of interviews that highlight the journey, struggles and achievements of women doing work in community networks.
+We are documenting their experiences with the intention to inspire more women to get involved in this field.

-This is the third in a series of interviews we will be publishing until the end of the year that highlight the journey, struggles and achievements of women doing work in community networks.
+This is the fourth in a series of interviews we will be publishing until the end of the year that highlight the journey, struggles and achievements of women doing work in community networks.
 We will document their experiences with the intention to inspire more women to get involved in this field.

-This is the second in a series of interviews we will be publishing until the end of the year that highlight the journey, struggles and achievements of women doing work in community networks.
-This month we are featuring Chako Armant from Ensemble Pour la Différence in the DRC.

 GreenNet, the ethical internet service provider that has been connecting people and groups since 1986, suffered a DDoS attack on 22 and 23 November 2019.
 Forensic examinations revealed that the attack was targeted at an organisation publishing new research that weekend.